 Population -11213 Literacy 10.49%

-Read more about Muthuvan at A Peep into the Tribalscape (10 narrative profiles and travelogues).
+Read the complete story of Muthuvan at A Peep into the Tribalscape

-Mudugar are a native people group who live in the Attappadi hills in Palghat district of Kerala, and some in Guddalore, Nilgiris and Dharmapuri District of Tamilnadu.
+Mudugar are a native people group who live in the Attappadi hills in Palghat district of Kerala, Anakkatti hills of Coimbatore, Tamil Nadu, and some in Guddalore, Nilgiris and Dharmapuri Districts of Tamilnadu.

 The tribe though often misidentified as Muthuvan or Muduvan, including the Census of India List of Scheduled Tribes, they are a distinct people from Muthuvan (Muduvan) who live in the Anamudi hills of Idukki district.